stephdl/ns8-lamp/README.md

 ### Wordpress installation example

-go to the container once you have saved the FQDN where the container is running, in you your browser go to  `https://FQDN` or `https://FQDN/phpmyadmin/`, a page must be displayed with software version and another with phpmyadmin
+Once you have saved the FQDN in the user interface, in your browser, go to https://FQDN or https://FQDN/phpmyadmin/.
+You should see a page displaying the software version and another page for phpMyAdmin.

-- go into the container
+- Access the container to download the web application.

 `runagent -m lamp1 podman exec -ti lamp-app bash`

-- go to the web folder
+- go to the web folder within the container.

 `cd /app`